Are You Helping Your Senior Loved Downsize?

 3 – Get Support

 - Don’t take on this massive undertaking alone.
 Ask for help.
 Friends and family are there for support.
-If not, a simple Google search will give a lengthy list of companies that specialize in senior moving services.
+If not, a simple Google search will give a lengthy list of companies that specialize in downsizing for seniors and moving services.
 These providers can offer an emotionally detached perspective which can prove valuable when attachments can impact our own judgment.

 4– Ask Difficult Questions and Answer them Honestly

-- Do I really need this?
+- Downsizing for seniors can become a very indecisive task, so use these questions to help: Do I really need this?
 Is it really important to me?
 Will I have room for it?
 Where could it go?
 Can I live without it?
 Could someone else use it?
 This can be hard at first but as they see the amount of stuff going down it can be a relaxing a meditative experience for them.
 So give them time to answer and give them time to come to the decision that they might not need all of it anymore.

-- Another good question is do they have any duplicates?
+- Another good question when downsizing for seniors is do they have any duplicates?
 Or anything that serves the same purpose.
 Do they have two microwaves in different rooms?
 Could they just have one in the kitchen only?
 Try to think of things that can serves a dual purpose so that you can get rid of the other item.

 5 – Let Go